 But in reality, says Baumann, simple carbs (including sugar!) are a runner’s best friend.
-Reaching for a Pop-Tart could give your pre-run snack not only a nutritional upgrade, but a fun and convenient one.
+So if you're wondering what to eat before running 5K, 10K, or whatever your preferred distance is, reaching for a Pop-Tart could give your pre-run snack not only a nutritional upgrade, but a fun and convenient one.

 What to look for in a pre-run snack

 For Baumann, the first order of business is often convincing clients to eat something before a run.
 Not only can it improve your performance by providing additional energy, but it can actually be a key injury-prevention tool.
 If you run too long on an empty stomach, your body may begin breaking down protein for fuel, which means it’s depleting the amino acids in your muscles, leaving you at a higher risk of hurting yourself.

 “There’s so much benefit to eating besides just feeling good on your run,” she says.